-Note: The 24LC16B does not generate any

-acknowledge bits if an internal program-

-ming cycle is in progress.
+Note: The 24AA04/08 does not generate any acknowledge bits if an internal programming cycle is in progress.

 The device that acknowledges, has to pull down the SDA line during the acknowledge clock pulse in such a way that the SDA line is stable LOW during the HIGH period of the acknowledge related clock pulse.
 Of course, setup and hold times must be taken into account.
-During reads, a master must signal an end of data to the slave by not generating an acknowledge bit on the last byte that has been clocked out of the slave.
-In this case, the slave (24LC16B) will leave the data line HIGH to enable the master to generate the STOP condition.
+A master must signal an end of data to the slave by not generating an acknowledge bit on the last byte that has been clocked out of the slave.
+In this case, the slave must leave the data line HIGH to enable the master to generate the STOP condition.